I will present five techniques to stop overfitting while training neural networks.

 Dropout may be a regularization technique that forestalls neural networks from overfitting.
 Regularization methods like L1 and L2 reduce overfitting by modifying the value function.
 Dropout on the opposite hand, modify the network itself.
 It randomly drops neurons from the neural network during training in each iteration. once we drop different sets of neurons, it’s like training different neural networks. the various networks will overfit in several ways, therefore the net effect of dropout is going to be to scale back overfitting.

-This technique is shown within the above diagram.
-As we will see, dropouts are wont to randomly remove neurons while training of the neural network. this system has proven to scale back overfitting to a spread of problems involving image classification, image segmentation, word embeddings, semantic matching etcetera.
+This technique is shown in the above diagram.
+As we will see, dropouts are wont to randomly remove neurons while training the neural network. this system has proven to scale back overfitting to a spread of problems involving image classification, image segmentation, word embeddings, semantic matching etcetera.

 As a fast recap, I explained what overfitting is and why it’s a standard problem in neural networks.
 I followed it up by presenting five of the foremost common ways to stop overfitting while training neural networks — simplifying the model, early stopping, data augmentation, regularization, and dropouts.